-- Place a pot or Dutch oven on the stovetop at medium-high heat.
+- Place a pot or Dutch oven on the stovetop at medium heat.
 Add oil and allow it to heat.

 - Add celery, carrots, skin-on onion, rosemary sprigs, green onion (optional), and parsley to the pot or Dutch oven.
 Sauté for 3-5 minutes.

 - Fill the pot 3/4 full with water.

 - Add salt and ground pepper to the pot or Dutch oven.
 Increase the stovetop to high heat.

 - When the broth begins to boil, cover the pot with its lid, lower the temperature of the stovetop to low heat and cook for 4 hours.

 - For the last hour, raise the stovetop to medium heat and remove the lid to reduce the broth.

 - Strain broth through a fine seive and set aside.
 When you add the broth to the risotto, it should be warm.

 2. Make Gremolata